Freight Shipping from Houston to Seattle

 How much does it cost to ship freight from Houston to Seattle?

-Full truckload (FTL) rates from Houston, TX to Seattle, WA currently range from $5,280-$6,508 for a standard dry van load over the 2,456-mile route.
+Full truckload (FTL) rates from Houston, TX to Seattle, WA currently range $5,280-$6,508 (roughly $2.15-$2.65 per mile over 2,456 miles).
 LTL shipments typically cost $1,551-$2,488 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Houston to Seattle?